maxkratt/FishNet-Documentation/guides/features/prediction/creating-code/non-controlled-object.md

         ResettableObjectCaches<PredictionRigidbody>.StoreAndDefault(ref PredictionRigidbody);
     }

-    //In this example we do not need to use OnTick, only OnPostTick.
+    // In this example we do not need to use OnTick, only OnPostTick.
-    //Because input is not processed on this object you only
+    // Because input is not processed on this object you only
-    //need to pass in default for RunInputs, which can safely
+    // need to pass in default for RunInputs, which can safely
-    //be done in OnPostTick.
+    // be done in OnPostTick.
     public override void OnStartNetwork()
     {
         base.TimeManager.OnPostTick += TimeManager_OnPostTick;